2i2c-org/team-compass/organization/structure.md

 [^icsi]: It was originally founded as a project of the {term}`International Computer Science Institute`.

+## Organization-wide areas

+The following areas apply across the entire organization.
+They are led by the {role}`Executive Director` and responsibility is delegated to a variety of team members across the organization.

+- **[Operations](../operations/index.md)**: Oversees our systems for coordination, planning, and executing our work according to our goals.
+- **[People group](../people/index.md)**: Policies and practices for personnel, hiring, salaries, benefits, and time off.
+- **[Open Source](../open-source/index.md)**: Our upstream and open source engagement strategy to ensure we have healthy relationships with communities we rely on.
+- **[Finance](../finance/index.md)**: Our accounting and financial systems and strategy.
+- **[Communication](../communication/index.md)**: Strategy and practices for communicating 2i2c's impact and operations with external communities.
+- **[Administration](../administration/index.md)**: Carry out ongoing organizational tasks that are needed to keep 2i2c running on a daily basis.

+## Functional areas

+Functional areas are organized around _responsibilities, skills, and career tracks_.
+They have dedicated leads that are defined in the **Structure and roles** section of each area.

+Reporting lines are within a functional area, meaning that team members should report to somebody that has held a similar job in the past.

+% TODO: Each of these major areas should havea  `<NAME>/structure.md` page that describes that organization's structure and roles (or, a similar page with this information).
+We can link to each from here.

+- **[Engineering](../engineering/structure.md)**: Develop and operate our technical and cloud infrastructure, to ensure that it is reliable and scalable.
+- **[Product](../product/structure.md)**: Understand the perspective of our partner communities and guide the evolution of our infrastructure and services, in order to ensure they have a positive impact.
+- **[Community](../community/structure.md)**: Guide and support the partner communities that we serve, to help them utilize our infrastructure in a way that aligns with 2i2c's mission.
+- **[Partnerships](../partnerships/structure.md)**: Identify opportunities for impact, cultivate new relationships, and oversee our sustainability plan to ensure that we have sustainable and scalable impact.

+## Cross-functional teams

+Cross-functional teams consist of team members from various functional areas, and are organized around a specific _goal, service, or product_.
+Teams should generally have members with the right skills and authority to accomplish the entirety of the team's goal.
+They might be temporary or semi-permanent.

+Teams often **share a backlog** that describes their goals and work items, and may also **share a project manager** that oversees coordination and execution of work.

+They also often **have team meetings** to facilitate discussion and information flow across functional areas.

+There are two main teams within 2i2c, both revolving around major aspects of our Managed Hubs Service:

+- **Area leads**: Goal is to align on our major goals, strategy, and operations across the leaders of each functional area.
+- **Product and Engineering**: Goal is to design, develop, and improve the Managed JupyterHub Service technology and end-user experience.
+- **Community and Partnerships**: Goal is to cultivate relationships with new partnership communities, support and engage with our active partnerships, and use these relationships to feed into 2i2c's sustainability model.

 (structure:steerco)=
 (Steering Council)=
 ## Steering Council